 Students applying for this program should contact Maureen Cotterill, Manager, Graduate School of Education Center for Collaborative Research and Practice in Teacher Education, for information pertaining to the application process.
 She will also be able to answer questions about coursework and financial aid.
 MaureenC@gse.upenn.edu or 215-898-7364.
 To apply to GSE, please go to www.gse.upenn.edu/admissions_financial .Note: Accepting a Noyce Scholarship obligates a student to teach in a high needs school district for two years for every year of scholarship accepted.
 Should you accept the scholarship for your 5thth year, you would be obligated to teach in a high needs school district for 2 years.

-Seniors and Alums: Although the deadlines for applying to the Noyce Teacher Scholarship Program are November 29, 2013 and March 21, 2014, it is highly recommended that you submit your application both to the Noyce Teacher Scholarship Program and Penn GSE as soon as possible to ensure that you are able to begin the Master’s program coursework in June of 2014.
+Seniors and Alums: Although the deadline for applying to the Noyce Teacher Scholarship Program is March 20, 2015, it is highly recommended that you submit your application both to the Noyce Teacher Scholarship Program and Penn GSE as soon as possible to ensure that you are able to begin the Master’s program coursework in July of 2015.

 The Bryn Mawr/Haverford Noyce Scholarship Program supports scholars by providing a Philadelphia Teacher Residency (PTR) mentor for their first two years of teaching.
 Noyce Scholars accepted into the Penn Master’s program would apply to the Philadelphia Teacher Residency program, a teacher support program that would span student teaching and the first two years of a Noyce Scholar’s teaching career.
 The Bryn Mawr/Haverford Noyce Scholarship Program strongly encourages scholars to take advantage of the opportunity to participate in this excellent program.